mmmarinho/ROS2_Tutorial/docs/source/using_python_library.rst

 Let us create a package with a Node that uses the library we created in the prior example.

-Note that we must now add it as a dependency when calling :program:`ros2 pkg create`.
-We also add :code:`rclcpp` as a dependency so that we can do something useful with it.
+Note that we must add the :code:`python_package_with_a_library` as a dependency to our new package.
+The easiest way to do so is through :program:`ros2 pkg create`.
+We also add :code:`rclcpp` as a dependency so that our Node can do something useful.

 .. code:: bash